All Hallows London Wall

 History, tourist information, and nearby accommodation

 The church suffered minor damage by bombs during the Blitz, but the restoration was sympathetically performed and does not detract from the overall effect of Dance's work.
+It was damaged again by IRA bombs in 1993 and again restored.

 At the east end, the rounded apse echoes the same curving lines as the ceiling.
 This is a lovely period-piece, with excellent woodwork and beautifully crafted 18th-century details.